Bell’s Palsy vs Stroke: What’s the Difference?

 What Is Bell’s Palsy?

-Bell’s Palsy is a neurological condition that causes temporary facial paralysis or weakness on one side of the face.
+Bell’s palsy is a neurological condition that causes temporary facial paralysis or weakness on one side of the face.
 One of the facial nerves that control the muscles in your face becomes injured or stops working correctly.
 Unlike a stroke, Bell’s palsy is generally linked to damage to the facial nerves rather than a blood clot.

 Causes of Bell’s Palsy

-The cause of Bell’s Palsy is unknown.
+The cause of Bell’s palsy is unknown.
 It is believed that it may be caused by inflammation that is directed to the body’s immune system against the nerve controlling facial movement.
-Bell’s Palsy can sometimes be associated with the following:
+Bell’s palsy can sometimes be associated with the following:

 • Diabetes